 Integration means many things: Coordinating across multiple channels, cooperating as separate teams, bridging divides between disciplines, and coherently communicating around shared ideas.
 But ultimately, it means a unified member experience.

 Nonprofit organization leaders have tried long and hard to deliver on nonprofit integration in their organizations.
 They have revised processes, workflow, and organizational charts.
 They have created positions dedicated to facilitating integration.
 They have invested time, energy, and money into the quest.
 But, too often, it results in thoroughly produced and documented yet ineffective nonprofit integration processes.

 Integration is one of the chief concerns leaders bring to nonprofit organization performance consultants.
 They are struggling to achieve intelligent, efficient, and effective integration.
 Many are overwhelmed and fear they are doing too little.
 Unfortunately, it’s just as likely that they are doing too much.
 Yes, there is such a thing as over-integration.
-Here is what it looks like:
+Here is what it looks like.

-Over-engineered processA common pitfall is trying to employ a unified, well-structured, thoroughly documented process that looks great on paper but never works in practice.
-It is not how the work gets done that needs to be super-structured.
+A common pitfall is trying to employ a unified, well-structured, thoroughly documented process that looks great on paper.
+All too often, these plans never work in practice.
+It is not how the work gets done that needs to be super-structured and highly monitored.
 It is how people work together that does.

 Integration is not an end in itself—too much focus on how the team works can be a fatal distraction from how teamwork happens.
 Internal alignment is essential.
 Yet fixating on the logistics of how a team functions should not take precedence over enhancing the member experience.

 Effective integration will remain the goal for nonprofits and can significantly benefit your members.
 Without internal obstacles bogging you down, your organization will have the freedom to turn outward.